jocelync-invisible/icu-length-of-stay-prediction/README.md

   **Limited Dataset Size**

-  One of the biggest challenges in our analysis was the relatively small sample size of the dataset.
+  One of the major challenges in our analysis was the relatively small sample size of the dataset.
 Given the complexity of ICU LOS prediction, having more data would have been beneficial for improving generalization and model stability.
 The small dataset increased the risk of overfitting, particularly for our Bayesian Neural Network (BNN), which typically requires more data to fully capture complex patterns.
+Notably, when we incorporated additional data from MIMIC-IV, we observed significant improvements in model performance compared to using only MIMIC-III.

 #### 2. Model-Related Challenges

+  **Unknown Prior Distribution**
+  A notable limitation in this project was the uncertainty surrounding the choice of prior distributions, specifically in the Bayesian linear regression model.
+Bayesian methods rely on prior beliefs regarding the parameters before observing the data.
+In this study, we chose to use a normal distribution as the prior for the coefficients in our regression model.
+While this is a standard choice, it is unclear whether this truly reflects the underlying distribution.
+If the real-world distribution of the parameters deviates from the assumed normal prior, then the model''s estimates and predications may be suboptimal or an inapplicable.

 #### 3. Lessons Learned